article banner (priority)

 Coroutine context and builders

-So CoroutineContext is just a way to hold and pass data.
-By default, the parent passes its context to the child, which is one of the parent-child relationship effects.
-We say that the child inherits context from its parent.
+So, CoroutineContext is just a way to hold and pass data.
+By default, the parent passes its context to the child, which is one of the effects of the parent-child relationship.
+We say that a child inherits its context from its parent.

 Each child might have a specific context defined in the argument.
 This context overrides the one from the parent.